Montreux Jazz Festival 2024

 Advertising

-Europe is incredible for festivals, make no mistake about it.
-And what could be better?
-Travelling to festivals abroad means getting to explore somewhere new and see a bunch of cracking artists, as well as maybe – just maybe – enjoy better weather and cheaper beer.
-Europe is certainly not in short supply of some really brilliant places to party, from tiny, lesser-known spots in the Azores to headliner-packed fests in France and the Netherlands.
-There’s just one festival you’ll see sadly missing from our list – everyone’s favourite festival Glastonbury is taking a fallow year in 2026.
+There’s nothing like travelling abroad for a festival.
+You get to explore somewhere new, see a bunch of cracking artists, as well as maybe – just maybe – enjoy better weather and cheaper beer.
+Europe is certainly not in short supply of some really brilliant places to party, from tiny, lesser-known spots in the Azores to headliner-packed festivities in France and the Netherlands.

 What is the largest festival in Europe?

-Glastonbury is normally thought of as the biggest festival in Europe (if not the world).
-But though it’s certainly the most well known, in terms of numbers, it’s not even the the biggest in the UK!
+Many think that it's Glastonbury, and though it’s certainly one of the most well known, in terms of numbers, it’s not even the the biggest in the UK!
 The biggest in Europe is actually Donauinselfest in Vienna, Austria, which sees upwards of two million visitors a year.
 After that, it’s probably joint between Glasto and Tomorrowland in Belgium.
 The more you know!

 RECOMMENDED: